OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/01-Testing_for_Credentials_Transported_over_an_Encrypted_Channel.md

 User=test&Pass=test&portal=ExamplePortal
 ```

 We can see that our request is addressed to `www.example.com:443/login.do` using HTTPS.
 But if we have a look at the Referer-header (the page from which we came), it is `www.example.com/homepage.do` and is accessible via simple HTTP.
-Although we are sending data via HTTPS, this deployment can allow [SSLStrip](https://moxie.org/software/sslstrip/) attacks (a type of [Man-in-the-middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) attack)
+Although we are sending data via HTTPS, this deployment can allow [SSLStrip](https://moxie.org/software/sslstrip/) attacks.

+> The above mentioned attack is a [Man-in-the-middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) attack.

 #### Example 4: Sending Data with GET Method Through HTTPS